locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 if their plugs were connected before the operation.
 A newer version of an SDK may drop a plug that was previously connected;
 such connections are removed,
-but the content remains.
+but the host-based content remains.

 On :command:`remove`,
-both the interface connections and the host directories (if any were created, for example, to accommodate content slots) are removed.
+both the interface connections and the host directories (if any were created, for example, to accommodate content interface slots) are removed.

 .. note::

-   We remove the content from the default locations because it's not a good idea to keep user data forever.
+   We remove content stored in our default locations because it's not a good idea to keep user data forever.
-   Thus, at least some workshop operations will delete this data to prevent it from piling up in hidden locations, where it's unlikely to be used again.
+   Thus, at least some commands will delete this data to prevent it from piling up in hidden places where it's unlikely to be used again.

+Also, the user can enable or disable connections manually with :command:`connect` and :command:`disconnect` commands.

 See also
 --------